 Personal Assistance

-You can set up an individualized research consultation with a librarian (set up by email) or visit the Reference Desk during regular business hours.
+You can set up an individualized research consultation with a librarian (set up by contacting us via our portal) or visit the Reference Desk during regular business hours.

 Most legal research is done online.
 For seminar papers the most likely exception is scholarly books on specialized topics.
 These are identified by using the library catalog and through careful examination of your resources' footnotes.
 Another exception, but probably less likely to be used for a seminar paper, are historic and rare documents and books.